zouloux/phoenix-space-grid/README.md

 - Does not need **System Integrity Protection** to be disabled
 - Can be extended and customized by updating [phoenix-space-grid.js](phoenix-space-grid.js)

+#### Caveat
+- You have to config everything in a JS file, no UI to configure spaces.
+- Yet another tool to install

 #### What is needed
 - A Mac
 - Git